DLM-IBM/glossary/index.md

 ### toolchain
 {: #x2956335}

-A collection of programs or tools used to develop a product.
+A collection of programs or tools used to develop a product, service, or app.
+See also [tool integration](#x7219699).

+### tool integration
+{: #x7219699}

+An entry in a toolchain that represents an association with a tool.
+Tool integrations provide access to resources in a tool from the toolchain and visibility into the tool.
+See also [toolchain](#x2956335).

 ### track build item
 {: #x7494456}